 Christmas dinner can be a bit stressful (aka a nightmare), especially when you are cooking for many!
 Not only can it involve blood, sweat and tears, but it can also become extremely costly which is not fantastic for a tight student budget.
 I have come up with a solution to this catastrophe (hoorah)!
-Below is a basic plan for a straight forward budget friendly christmas dinner.
-All of the items are from Tesco’s as it is the online supermarket that I use, however I sure you can buy most of the items from other places.
-And you’ll never guess what…. this three course meal cost only £3.65 – yup you heard me, BARGAIN!
+Below is a basic plan for a straightforward budget Christmas dinner.
+All of the items are from Tesco’s as it is the online supermarket that I use, however, I’m sure you can buy most of the items from other places.
+And you’ll never guess what…. thithree-coursese meal cost only £3.65 – yup you heard me, BARGAIN!

 This is a plan based on SIX people and the prices are correct as of December 1st 2015.